Nova A.

 Rhetorical Analysis Body Paragraph Example

-In the body paragraphs of your rhetorical analysis essay, you dissect the author's work, analyze their use of rhetorical techniques, and provide evidence to support your analysis.
+This is where you present the main analysis of their rhetorical techniques, and provide evidence to support your analysis.

 Let's look at an example that analyzes the use of ethos in David Suzuki's essay: